CHTC/chtc-website-source/_uw-research-computing/htc/automated-workflows/dagman-workflows.md

 ### Tutorials

-If you are interested in using DAGMan to automatically run a workflow, we highly recommend that you first go through our tutorial [Simple Example of a DAG Workflow](../dagman-simple-example).
+If you are interested in using DAGMan to automatically run a workflow, we highly recommend that you first go through our tutorial [Simple Example of a DAG Workflow](dagman-simple-example).
 This tutorial takes you step by step through the mechanics of creating and submitting a DAG.

-Once you've understood the basics from the simple tutorial, you are ready to explore more examples and scenarios in our [Intermediate DAGMan Tutorial](../tutorial-dagman-intermediate).
+Once you've understood the basics from the simple tutorial, you are ready to explore more examples and scenarios in our [Intermediate DAGMan Tutorial](tutorial-dagman-intermediate).

 ### Trainings & Videos

-A recent live training covering the materials in the Intermediate DAGMan Tutorial was held by the current lead developer for HTCondor's DAGMan utility: [DAGMan: HTCondor's Workflow Manager](../../../support_and_training/training/osgusertraining/#dagman-htcondors-workflow-manager).

 An introductory tutorial to DAGMan previously presented at HTCondor Week was recorded and is available on YouTube: [HTCondor DAGMan Workflows tutorial](https://www.youtube.com/watch?v=1MvVHxRs7iU).